Skip to content

 The PMS doesn’t replace the Ministry submission.
 It feeds it.
 The guest signature and the signed XML still happen inside the compliance tool.

-Is it worth it for a single property?
+Is automating worth it for a single property?

 Yes, for two reasons: